 Also, I didn't realize it until going in to check for those creator types, but we're also currently passing "Web Site" as the Item Type; might that also be settable in the plugin?
 In our case, "Journal Article" would be more on target.
 That's probably a different issue, though.

-#3 Updated by Ben Miller about 1 year ago
+#3 Updated by Ben Miller over 2 years ago

 Dear Boone and Dan,